rebane2001/lyra.horse-blog/blog/content/posts/2024-09-slides-vrp/index.md

 ## Part 5: But can we?

 But let's do a reality check - can we *really* trick someone into performing all those actions?
 Maybe, if we try hard enough, but even with all our iframing and clickjacking abilities it's going to take a lot to convince someone to do all that.
-I don't think the VRP panel[^3] would be very impressed with this much reliance on social engineering.
+I don't think the VRP panel[^thevrp] would be very impressed with *this* much reliance on social engineering.
 We must find a way to make it more convincing - ideally condensing it down to just a single click.

 Thinking of ways to improve the attack, I remembered the feature in Drive that lets you request access to other people's documents.
 Doing so sends out an e-mail with a cool little button to immediately manage the permissions.